 Because of all these striking differences, don't take everything you see in this guide as universally applicable to every formulation on the market; and in the same vein, don't expect your own experiences with product A to be fully applicable to product B. If in doubt, request a sample of any new product you are considering, or simply ask.

 Reactive coloring pastes designed specifically for polyurethanes use a polyol as a base; that's the case for pigments from Innovative Polymers.
 Their main benefit that they can be added at much higher levels without completely messing up the properties of your parts.
-In principle, you should subtract the weight of the added dye from the required weight of polyol - but in a quick experiment with IE-3075, I found that using the nominal amount of polyol results in improved strength.
+In principle, you should subtract the weight of the added dye from the required weight of polyol - but in practice, this varies from one formulation to another.
+In a quick experiment with IE-3075, I found that using the nominal amount of polyol results in improved strength.
 Results in other resins may vary.

 When working with dry pigments, there is a bit more legwork involved.
 If you simply dump the pigment unceremoniously into the liquid, it will probably clump together - and stay that way.
 To avoid this, you need to place the desired amount of material in an empty mixing cup, tare it, and start adding isocyanate drop by drop, mixing constantly, until you end up with a homogenous, runny paste (siloxane surfactants can make the process easier, too).
 Once the paste looks good, you can gradually add the remaining isocyanate while constantly mixing - and you should be all set.